JonZeolla/monopreso/README.md

 # Pick a presentation, and run it
 ./start.sh --preso=iac_security
 ```

+There are also some demos which may require `pipenv`.

 If you're actively working on a presentation or module, you can also use `task start` and it will start the presentation of the directory that you're in.